VirtualPlanetaryLaboratory/vplanet/docs/tests.rst

 To write a test, create a directory in :code:`tests/` with a descriptive name (such as the modules it's meant to test or a specific application of the code).
-Inside, add the :code:`.in` files needed to run the test and create a Python file :code:`test_<TEST_NAME>.py`.
-This file should have this basic structure:
+Include the :code:`.in` files needed to run the test and create a Python file :code:`test_<TEST_NAME>.py`.
+This file should follow this basic structure:

 .. code-block:: python